bribes/Name-History-Checker/README.md

 # Name History Checker

 This is a Basic Name History Checker.
-Feel free to use this for your website.
-No credit needed!
+Feel free to use this for your website, no credit needed!

 https://withdrew.github.io/Basic-Name-History-Checker/